josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

 ![Age plot, Pie chart](images/age_plot.png)

-And the second is a regular histogram:
+The second is a regular histogram:

 ![Age histogram](images/age_histogram.png)

-You can see from both graphics that the group age with most participants is the 40-45 year old bracket, and the outliers are on the 10-20 and 70-80 year old groups.
+You can see from both graphics that the group age with the most participants is the 40-45-year-old bracket and the outliers are in the 10-20 and 70-80 year old groups.

 #### Participants per country plot